 Advantages and Disadvantages of FactoringPosted by Factor Funding Co. on April 20, 2012

-Invoice factoring affords small business owners with near immediate access to capital.
+Invoice factoring, or accounts receivable funding, affords small business owners with near immediate access to capital.
 This arrangement makes it possible for companies to receive outstanding funds much faster than they would through traditional accounts receivable methods.
 Along with the many benefits, though, factoring does have a few cons.
 Here is a look at the advantages and disadvantages of factoring.